 What is a studentship?

-The meaning of studentship has varied over time, but nowadays it generally refers places on postgraduate programmes that come complete with funding (partial or complete) attached.
+The meaning of studentship has varied over time, but nowadays it generally refers places on postgraduate programs that come complete with funding (partial or complete) attached.
 Studentships are highly competitive as they often offer big financial rewards, so be prepared to go through a gruelling application process with little chance of success.

 Pros and cons of studentships